gnosispay/account-kit/README.md

 ## <a name="limit">Limit</a>

-Generates the allowance config payload to be enqueued in the Delay.
-User has permissionless access to Allowance config.
-The resulting transactions are relay ready.
+Generates a payload that posts the provided allowance change to the Delay Mod's queue.
+After cooldown the allowance change can be dispatched for execution.
+User has unilateral access and control to Allowance config.
+The populated transactions are relay ready.

 ```js
 import {